smaroukis/shared-learning-arduino/Leonardo.md

 - can `analogWrite()` on pin 13 (the internal LED)

 **Further**
-- see [[Personal Folders/that_marouk_ish/banziGettingStartedArduino]] Chapter 7 for a Leonardo project example
+- see [banziGettingStartedArduino](Personal%20Folders/that_marouk_ish/banziGettingStartedArduino.md) Chapter 7 for a Leonardo project example